How to Build Workplace Wellness Campaigns and Other Wellness Campaign Ideas

 All of these are specific skills that have to be demonstrated, learned, and mastered if behavior change is to become permanent.
 There are skills for healthy nutrition, exercise, stress management, relaxation, conflict management, and tobacco avoidance.
 Wellness programs need to demonstrate and teach the skills that people need to have healthy behaviors.
 This learning can take place during lunch and learns or by viewing the web.

 Having employees bring in food for a healthy potluck will expose employees to different ways of cooking healthier options.
-The Stop and Go Fast Food Nutrition Guide that is used in the Fast Food Guide Campaign is just a tool.
+The Stop and Go Fast Food Nutrition Guide that is used in the Fast Food Guide wellness campaign is just a tool.
 It’s free to everyone with a mobile phone.
 This guide gives employees the tools and skills they need to navigate the fast food world and make the healthiest selections possible.

 In addition to skills, sometimes we need specific tools to help us.
 For example to prepare and eat Thai food, which is a delicious way to eat a lot of vegetables, there are certain tools you will need.
 You need have the right spices, a good skillet, and the right recipes.
 Employees who exercise on a regular basis may need access to a gym, exercise clothes, exercise shoes, sports equipment, or even a company-sponsored sports team to encourage them to participate.